adammostrom/ruu-thesis-project-port/python/README.md

 For more information on property tests, users are encouraged to navigate to: https://en.wikipedia.org/wiki/Property_testing.

 With properties we can assert certain behaviours of a program independent of the specifications.
-An important property of any SDP is that the *backwards induction* (found in: `/src/theory.py` & `/src/theoryMemoization.py`) returns an optimal sequence if policies.
+An important property of any SDP is that the *backwards induction* (found in: `/src/theory.py` & `/src/theoryMemoization.py`) returns an optimal sequence for policies.
 This property is formulated as a test in the `tests/test_properties.py`.

 For each state at time t, we compare the value of following the policy sequence returned by `bi(t, n)` to the value of following an alternative policy where we take a different action at t and follow the same tail.